cupcake-recipes.com

 Preparation Steps

-• Add the vegetable broth and blend until smooth.
+• Add the vegetable broth and fresh basil.
+Use an immersion blender to puree the soup until smooth.

 Notes